rixx/books.rixx.de/data/reviews/terry-pratchett/the-amazing-maurice-and-his-educated-rodents/index.md

 plan:
   date_added: '2015-04-08'
 related_books:
+- book: terry-pratchett/night-watch
+  text: The next Discworld book.
 - book: terry-pratchett/thief-of-time
-  text: The previous book in the series.
+  text: The previous Discworld book.
-- book: terry-pratchett/night-watch
-  text: The next book in the series.
 - book: terry-pratchett/the-color-of-magic
-  text: The first book in the series.
+  text: The first Discworld book.
 review:
   date_read:
   - 2017-07-06
   rating: 3
 ---

 Well, that was fun, but less fun than I've had with most other Pratchett books, I think?
 It's about average for him, at most, which still makes this a very good book.
+More YA-y in nature, and possibly him testing out narration modes that come in handy during the Tiffany books.